ColinFay/colinfay.github.io/_posts/2020-05-07-node-r-package.md

 ### Step 6, one last thing

-Of course, one cool thing would be to test that `npm` and `Node` are installed on the user machine.
-We can do that by running a dummy node command, and check if the result of `system()` is either 0 or 127, 127 meaning that the command failed to run.
+Of course, one cool thing would be to test that `npm` and `Node` are installed on the user’s machine.
+We can do that by running the version commands for`npm` and `node`, and check if the results of `system()` are either 0 or 127, 127 meaning that the command failed to run.

 ``` r
 node_available <- function(){